-Development proposals should consider potential significant impacts on Natura 2000 sites.
-Development must not have an adverse effect on the Inner Clyde Special Protection Area (SPA) with over-wintering Redshank population; Renfrewshire Heights SPA with a breeding population of Hen Harrier or the Black Cart SPA with over-wintering Whooper Swans all internationally important birds.
+Development proposals requires to consider potential significant impacts on European Sites.
+Development must not have an adverse effect on the integrity of the Inner Clyde Special Protection Area (SPA) with over-wintering Redshank population; Renfrewshire Heights SPA with a breeding population of Hen Harrier or the Black Cart SPA with over-wintering Whooper Swans all internationally important birds.

-Development proposals within 150m of Inner Clyde SPA, Whooper Swan feeding area around Black Cart SPA or within/adjacent to Renfrewshire Heights must be accompanied by an expert assessment to inform a projectlevel Habitats Regulations Appraisal (HRA).
+Development proposals within 150m of Inner Clyde SPA, the Whooper Swan feeding area around Black Cart SPA or within/adjacent to Renfrewshire Heights must be accompanied by an expert assessment to inform a project-level Habitats Regulations Appraisal (HRA).
 This may require a study of Redshank/Swan behaviour in the affected areas of the SPA, which is likely to involve a survey over at least one wintering season.
 Depending on results, it may require mitigation measures to address issues caused by the development.

-Preapplication discussion with SNH regarding preparation of the assessment is recommended.
-Account should also be taken of the HRA undertaken in preparation of the Renfrewshire Local Development Plan.
+Pre-application discussion with Nature Scotland regarding preparation of the assessment is recommended.
+Account requires to also be taken of the HRA undertaken in preparation of the Renfrewshire Local Development Plan.